For the latest information, check our Information about vaccines page.

 We recommend you speak with your education institution and your employer, they will be able to discuss your options and support you to decide what the most appropriate option would be.

 During these challenging times, different ways of working are required to keep people safe.
 You will need to discuss your situation with your education institution who will advise you on the options available.
-You may need to defer your programme of study at this time and continue once the emergency period is over.

 You should discuss your situation with your employer and your education institution who will advise you on the options available.